awh44/MemoryManager/README.md

 	               needed to get the different functionality for the differing frame table sizes.
 Only run this target if you'd like to recreate the three output files.
+	compare-orig - this will perform a comparison between my_orig_results.txt and correct.txt
-	compare-orig - this will perform a comparison between the value fields of my_orig_results.txt and of values_correct.txt.
+	compare-reduced - this will perform a comparison between the value fields of my_reduced_results.txt and of values_correct.txt
-	compare-reduced - the same as above but with my_reduced_results.txt compare-writeback - the same as above but with my_writeback_results.txt FILE=x BACKING=y make run - compiles and runs program with input file x and backing store y
+	compare-writeback - the same as above but with my_writeback_results.txt FILE=x BACKING=y make run - compiles and runs program with input file x and backing store y